JoshAtticus/ztewaste/README.md

 Extract a concerning amount of user information from Unisoc ZTE devices using CVE-2022-38694.

 > [!CAUTION]
-> Please **do not permalink here!!!!!** The repo name is almost certainly going to change in the future
+> Please **do not permalink here!!!!!** The repo name is almost certainly going to change in the future.
+Instead, provide a link to my writeup on my blog.

 ## Usage
 1. Download appropriate Unisoc BROM tools from [https://github.com/TomKing062/CVE-2022-38694_unlock_bootloader/releases](https://github.com/TomKing062/CVE-2022-38694_unlock_bootloader/releases)